Mobility scooter guidelines

 • Powered wheelchairs and mobility scooters must not exceed walking speed (3-4mph) within stations and on platforms.

 • Stay clear of the platform edge until the train has come to a complete stop and wait until the ramp is fully in position before boarding.
 Always follow the instructions and guidance of our station and on train staff.
-You must unload any luggage or shopping before using the ramp.
+You must unload any luggage or shopping off your wheelchair or mobility scooter before using the ramp, our staff in such instances can assist you where possible

 • Some powered mobility scooters can be folded into components no larger or heavier than normal luggage.
 We can carry these types of scooters on all our trains.
 Make sure the scooter is folded ready for boarding before the train arrives.
 Our station or on train staff can help with storage if necessary.